cooper/evented-object/README.md

 Another important concept of Evented::Object is the event fire object.
 It provides methods for fetching information relating to the event being fired, callback being called, and more.
 Additionally, it provides an interface for modifying the evented object and modifying future event callbacks.
+Event fire objects belong to the Evented::Object::EventFire class.

 ### Listener objects